russelltsherman/proj-debops/doc/INSTALL.md

 - [PyEnv Setup](doc/PYENV.md)

-do not overlook the instructions for creating the querium python environment
+do not overlook the instructions for creating the python virtual environment

 ## Install Ansible